500px/PxMagic/README.markdown

 500px Python SDK
 ================
 This a python version for [500px](http://500px.com/ "500px") api, http://developer.500px.com/

-This SDK is still in development, following the TODO List.
-Fell free to add pull requests or issues.
+**Warning:** This SDK is still in active development.
+If you would like to get involved feel free to contact zachaysan or arthurnn on github or at 500px.com.

 Installation
 ------------